globalizejs/globalize/README.md

 - **`.numberFormatter( [options] )`**

-  Return a function that formats a number according to the given options.
+  Return a function that formats a number according to the given options or locale's defaults.

  [Read more...](doc/api/number/number-formatter.md)

 - **`.formatNumber( value [, options] )`**

-  Format a number according to the given options.
+  Format a number according to the given options or locale's defaults.

  [Read more...](doc/api/number/format-number.md)